Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/centrifuge_data.md

 ### **mainOutput** (Optionally Required)

-The main output value is what determines the primary output when running the bee's honeycomb through the centrifuge.
+`mainOutput` is a string value in the form of `namespace:ID` that specifies the primary output of the bees honeycomb when it is put into the centrifuge.
+This value is required when `hasCentrifugeOutput` is set to true.
 This value can be  _anything_  you want to give to the player so long as it is an item in game.
 This includes any item from another mod.
 This output can also have an optional weighting value provided that determines the chance of getting the item.

 Here are some examples: